iasebsil83/Dreamlands/README.md

 -  4) Every non-commented line must be composed by a key-value pair as described here :
   - 4.a) A serie of consecutive TABULATION CHARACTERs (giving the depth degree of the data)
-  - 4.b) The key name of the current piece of data
+  - 4.b) The key name of the current piece of data (1 byte minimum)
   - 4.c) A SEPARATION CHARACTER
   - 4.d) 2 possibilities for the last element :
            If the current element is an ending child : The piece of data itself